 Stage One: The Community

-Civility – Students will claim and care for their identity, needs and beliefs while maintaining a commitment to respecting the identity of others.
+In this stage, students will develop a shared vision composed of values despite differences; become empowered within a collective effort by instilling shared responsibility, authority and accountability; and claim and care for their identity, needs and beliefs while maintaining a commitment to respecting the identity of others.

 Stage Two: The Individual